Napier Development Association

 ACCOMMODATION DEVELOPMENT:

-When the N.D.A. was re-formed in 1963 there were two motel complexes in Napier – Kennedy Park and the Sussex Motor in Lincoln road.
+When the N.D.A. was re-formed in 1963 there were two motel complexes in Napier – Kennedy Park and the Sussex Motor in Lincoln Road.
 Allied with the drive for more visitors and the development of attractions, the N.D.A. set out to obtain more motel style accommodation.
 The Association, through its office, was responsible for the following accommodation developments from 1965 to 1974.
-It was approached by the prospective proprietors for advice, confidence and support and all were assisted and given the confidence to proceed with their developments: – Travelodge, Fountain Court, Bamboo Lodge, Cedar Court, Colonial Lodge, Blue Dolphin, Blue Lagoon, Clive Lodge, Links Motel, McLean Park Lodge, Marewa Lodge, Marineland Motels, Kingswood Court, Snowgoose Lodge, Rawhiti Motel, Spanish Lady Motel, Reef Motel, Sherwood Lodge, Sunset Strip, Tennyson Motor Inn and the Tropicana Motor (Ray Turner was building flats but was persuaded by the N.D.A. to convert them to motel units to help with the holiday accommodation problem).
+It was approached by the prospective proprietors for advice, confidence and support and all were assisted and given the confidence to proceed with their developments: – Travelodge, Fountain Court, Bamboo Lodge, Cedar Court, Colonial Lodge, Blue Dolphin, Blue Lagoon, Clive Lodge, Links Motel, McLean Park Lodge, Marewa Lodge, Marineland Motels, Kingswood Court, Snowgoose Lodge, Rawhiti Motel, Spanish Lady Motel, Reef Motel, Sherwood Lodge, Sunset Strip, Tennyson Motor Inn and the Tropicana Motor (Ray Turner was builidng [building] flats but was persuaded by the N.D.A. to convert them to motel units to help with the holiday accommodation problem).
 Some assistance was also given with the Onekawa Hotel.

 The N.D.A. set up an accommodation bureau with the support of all accommodation houses in Napier … hotels, motels, motor hotels, private hotels, guest houses and, for holiday periods, more than 150 private homes for bed and breakfast.
 It also (reluctantly) undertook house letting for holidays during the Summer season on request.